 WHAT IS THE DURATION OF THE COURSE?
 ARE REFRESHMENTS PROVIDED?

-The duration of the course is 8 hours according to methodology approved by the Ministry of the Interior.
-The course includes breaks and a lunch break.
-Courses for students are shorter.
+The duration of the course is 4 hours according to methodology approved by the Ministry of the Interior.
+The course includes short breaks and refreshment.

 The entire Welcome to the Czech Republic project consists of many activities.
 The project is focused on integration courses for foreigners and their presentation on this website.
 We also organize trainings for lecturers and interpreters working during the courses.
 We update all materials regularly so that you can always find the most relevant information including translation.

-As part of the activity plan for 2017 within Welcome to the Czech Republic project funded by the Ministry of the Interior of the Czech Republic, we are preparing a Spanish version of course materials and trainings for interpreters and lecturers including teaching skills.
-We are working on a Spanish translation of Welcome to the Czech Republic brochure.
+As part of the activity plan for 2020 within Welcome to the Czech Republic project funded by the Ministry of the Interior of the Czech Republic, we are preparing a Serbian version of course materials and trainings for interpreters and lecturers including teaching skills.
+We are working on a Serbian translation of Welcome to the Czech Republic brochure.
 We are also working on bilingual glossaries containing important terminology from the courses.